The First Aid Tree

 6 drops of Sandalwood

-10 drops of Lavendula
+10 drops of Lavandula

 Allow to cure 3 hours, if possible.
 Apply the blend using sterile gauze.
 Then cover the wound, when necessary, with sterile gauze.
 Repeat two more times daily.
-Store leftover blend in dark glass with a tight fitting screw top.
+Store leftover blend in dark glass with a tight-fitting screw top.

 Tea tree is very effective for colds, flu and upper respiratory infections.
 Most asthmatic benefit from Tea tree also.
 Use it in a steam inhalation for best results.